aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/save-excel-into-pdf-with-standard-or-minimum-size/_index.md

 {{% alert color="primary" %}}

-By default, Aspose.Cells saves Excel into PDF with Standard size.
-However, you can also save it with Minimum size using the [PdfSaveOptions.optimizationType](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions/#optimizationType--) property.
+By default, Aspose.Cells saves Excel files to PDF with **Standard** size.
+However, you can also save them with **Minimum** size using the [PdfSaveOptions.optimizationType](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions/#optimizationType--) property.
 It accepts the following values:

 - PdfOptimizationType.Standard
 - PdfOptimizationType.MinimumSize

 {{% /alert %}}

 ## **Save Excel into PDF with Standard or Minimum Size using Aspose.Cells for JavaScript via C++**
-The following sample code shows how you can save Excel into PDF with Standard or Minimum size using the [PdfSaveOptions.optimizationType](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions/#optimizationType--) property.
+The following sample code shows how you can save Excel files to PDF with Standard or Minimum size using the [PdfSaveOptions.optimizationType](https://reference.aspose.com/cells/javascript-cpp/pdfsaveoptions/#optimizationType--) property.

 ```html
 <!DOCTYPE html>